 Recap and Key Points

-Here’s a summary of the key points discussed in this article: (See Also: Is it Safe to Visit Lebanon?
-A Traveler’s Guide)
+Here’s a summary of the key points discussed in this article: (See Also: Chile Safe To Visit?
+A Comprehensive Guide)

 - Aruba’s crime rate has been decreasing over the past decade.